Monitorr/logarr/README.md

 ## Configuration:
 1) Clone/download repository to your webserver (Suggested a Sub DIR)
-2) Configure log paths:  Edit the file \assets\config\config.php -> insert PATH to your LOG files where indicated.  **NOTE:  Path locations are CASE SENSITIVE in a Windows enviroment**
+2) Configure log paths: Edit the file \assets\config\config.php -> insert PATH to your LOG files where indicated.  **NOTE:  Path locations are CASE SENSITIVE in a Windows environment**
 3) Configure Time Display: Edit the file \assets\config\config.php -> TIMEZONE tag for proper localized DTG display (only needed on WIN, LINUX auto-populates)
 4) Edit permissions for LOG files so your webserver can display the data
 5) Navigate to your webserver\Logarr\index.php (example)